j-siderius/TinySpark/docs/kit/programming.md

     If you are already familiar with programming development kits, or want to work in an IDE which you are familiar with (such as Atom or VS Code), take a look at the [Adafruit - Advanced CircuitPython setup](https://learn.adafruit.com/welcome-to-circuitpython/advanced-setup).

+    Be aware that all examples are based on the Code with Mu editor, they should function in other editors as well.
+Setting up the serial connection to the microcontroller can be somewhat more difficult however.

 After installing, open the Code with Mu editor and (upon first start) select the CircuitPython mode.
 This ensures that the IDE is set up correctly for use with the TinyML development kit.

 ??? info "Reset the Code with Mu editor"